shimondoodkin/nodejs-autorestart/README.md

 To achive best performance. it was found by testing (during development of twisted and nginx) that the number of processors should much the number of cores not more not lest.

-### the idea behind the architecture
-the idea is to add an extra level of fail-safety by using a stable system shell script to restart node instead of node itself.